georgestafilidis/TidyFedora/README.md

 sudo dnf install abrt
 ```

-> 📃 Notes<br>
-Removing this package also removes the Diagnostics menu under Settings ➞ Privacy & Security.
+> Removing this also cleans up the "Diagnostics" section in Settings → Privacy.

 <p align=center>  ───────── ౨ৎ ───────── </p>

-### ⚡ Optional Boot Tweaks
+### ⚡ Small boot speed tweak
-Disable or adjust these boot services if you don’t need them.

-- **NetworkManager-wait-online.service** - Delays boot until a network connection is fully established.
+This one service waits for full network connection before finishing boot.
+If you're not using something that needs internet right at startup (like a VPN), disabling it shaves a few seconds off boot time.

 ```
 # Disable